 The Abrahamic religions are merely the rebranding of early mythologies of the Mediterranean region post 1 BCE.
 These mythologies are the Assyrian, Babylonian, Egyptian, and Persian mystery religions.
 The Abrahamic religions adopted all of their superstitions and combined them to make the Universal religions.
 Once you can be taught to believe in talking snakes and animals traveling from around the globe to get in a boat, they can program you to believe anything.

 So it is two impossible choices, do you try to save the friendship who wants to return to the dark ages (2)?
-The dark ages was a time when the Church had great power to persecute.
+The dark ages were when the Church had great power to persecute.
 It turned its wrath upon science and anyone who questioned their authority.
 Many of those in the Church express their desire to return to this type of control.

 At the end of World War II, those aligned with and supported the Nazi regime tried to hide by kindling friendships with those who fought against tyranny.
 Don’t be surprised if those who supported the religious right try to maintain a friendship with you.
 They want to cover their bigotry by claiming you as a friend.
 They will seek sympathy and reconciliation, all the while plotting for the next Trump to arise.